Equal Employment Opportunity in Registered Apprenticeship

 Apprentices and applicants to Registered Apprenticeship Programs can learn more about their protections and rights to Equal Employment Opportunity in apprenticeship and how they can file an EEO complaint.

+Couldn't find the answer you were looking for?
 Visit our Contact Us page, send us a message, and we'll help connect you to an apprenticeship consultant to address your needs.